The Best (Free) Places to Search for Grant Funding

 To find foundation funding, you can do several things.
 If you have the name of a foundation, and the foundation maintains a website, you can visit the website to learn about the foundation’s programs and application guidelines.
 If you do not have a specific foundation in mind, one or all of the resources below can help you generate a list of potential leads:

 • GrantStation: GrantStation is a funder database.
 The company produces two free newsletters, one that lists recent US-based grant opportunities (weekly) and one that lists international grant opportunities (monthly).
 Although GrantStation is a subscription service, you can access the database for free through other services.
-For example, if you have a subscription to the Chronicle of Philanthropy, as part of your subscription, you also receive free access to the GrantStation.
-The Chronicle of Philanthropy is just one partnership GrantStation has in place.
+For example, if you have a subscription to the Chronicle of Philanthropy, as part of your subscription (premium level only), you also receive free access to the GrantStation.
+The Chronicle of Philanthropy is just one of the partnerships GrantStation has in place.
 You can also access GrantStation for free if you are a member of the Grant Professionals Association.
-Through a partnership with GrantStation, Peak Proposals is also able to offer our readers an amazing discount on an annual subscription ($95/year instead of the regular price of $699/year).
-To access this special discount, please register for a free Peak Proposals member account.
-Once you log into the member area, click on “discounts” to learn more about the GrantStation offer.

 • FundsforNGOs: FundsforNGOs offers both free and paid content.
 On the FundsforNGOs website, you can find information about recently released opportunities, organized by category.
 FundsforNGOs also distributes a free newsletter of newly released calls for proposals.
-If you purchase a subscription to FundsforNGOs ($49/year), in addition to access to their funder database, you will also receive free access to webinars and other training materials.
+If you purchase a subscription to FundsforNGOs, in addition to access to their funder database, you will also receive free access to webinars and other training materials.

 • Grant Gopher: Grant Gopher is a funding opportunity database that offers US-based organizations free basic searches and access to the details of their first five search results.
 With your free registration, you'll receive a newsletter that includes a selection of open grant opportunities.
 In addition, you’ll have the option to download up to five sample grant proposals under each funding category.
-An annual subscription ($99/year) is required to access all opportunity listings.
+An annual subscription ($147/year) is required to access all opportunity listings.

 • Community Foundations: Community foundations are a significant source of funding for US-based nonprofits.
 You can find a list of community foundations on the Council on Foundations website, organized by state.
-You can also find community foundation listings on the Peak Proposals website.

 • Corporate Foundations: Many companies, multinational and local, have grant programs or provide in-kind donations.
 If you have access to a funder database, such as one of the ones mentioned above or listed on the Peak Proposals general resources page, corporate philanthropy programs are usually included as part of the database.
 If you do not have access to a funder database, one of the best (and free) ways to uncover corporate giving programs is to visit the websites of companies based in, or serving, your local community.
 Except for some multinational corporations, most corporate giving programs restrict their giving to communities where the company has a physical presence.
 You can learn about company giving programs (also known as corporate social responsibility or CSR programs) in your area through reading your local paper, reviewing local and regional business journals, and by noting sponsorships of local events.
 For more information about corporate giving, check out our post “Beginner’s Guide to Corporate Philanthropy.”